10 Best Herbal Lotions For Pertussis

 thymus vulgaris lotion

-Thymus vulgaris, commonly known as thyme, is a herb traditionally used in herbal medicine for its antimicrobial and immune-boosting properties.
+Thymus vulgaris, commonly known as thyme, is a herb that has been traditionally used for its medicinal properties, including its potential role in treating respiratory infections such as pertussis, or whooping cough.

 zingiber officinale lotion